jacopoM28/Comparative_methods.Rscript/README.md

   - **Loss.Aquisitions\_range.function.R**

-It calculates the number of transition events between a binary character on the basis of a range of rates in which the probability of re-acquiring the “complex” character progressively decreases with respect to the probability of loss it.
+It calculates the number of transition events between the two states of a binary character on the basis of a range of rates in which the probability of re-acquiring the “complex” character progressively decreases with respect to the probability of loss it.
 It allows to consider also a